netinfluence/NetinfluenceUploadBundle/README.md

     resource: "@NetinfluenceUploadBundle/Resources/config/routing.xml"
 ```

-### Setting sandbox storage
+### Setting Gaufrette filesystems

-First, we will configure where temporary files - ie. files corresponding to uploads on forms not yet validated - will be put.
-Typically this is a local folder, as data is removed after, only limited space is required.

-Most of the configuration is relative to GaufretteBundle, you should create a filesystem.
+You have to set up where files are stored.
+This bundle relies on Gaufrette filesystems abstractions.
 In doubt refer to its [documentation](https://github.com/KnpLabs/KnpGaufretteBundle)

+You need 2 differents filesystems:

+ * `sandbox` will be used for temorary files - ie. files corresponding to uploads on forms not yet validated.
+Typically this is a local folder, as data is removed after being uploaded to final filesystem, only limited space is required.
+ * `final` is the ultimate files destination.
+You could be using another folder, or Amazon S3...

-You need to provide UploadBundle the ID of a valid `filesystem` for its `sandbox`.
+You need to provide UploadBundle ID of valids `filesystem`.
 Note that those ID are generated in the form `gaufrette.ADAPTER_NAME_filesystem`.

 Here is a full working example:
 ```yml